 Inventory is strategic: medicines, food, consumables, hygiene products, laboratory and imaging supplies.
 Movements should reconcile with sales and medical activity.
 A single global margin can hide product-family issues.

-VAT, Cash Register and E-Invoicing#
+VAT, Cash Register and E-Invoicing: which rates for the clinic?#

 Transactions should be treated according to their tax nature.
-Software settings should be reviewed because a wrong VAT configuration repeats the same error throughout the year.
-Professional flows should also prepare for French e-invoicing.
+Unlike human medicine, which is VAT-exempt (article 261-4-1° of the French tax code), veterinary activity is subject to the standard rate.
+A wrong VAT configuration repeats the same error throughout the year.

 Payroll and On-Call Work#